 Services and programs

-- Outside School Hours Care (known as OSHC or Afters) provides before school care, after school care as well as holiday care programs.
+- Outside School Hours Care (known as OSHC or Afters) provides before school care and after school care, as well as holiday care programs.

 - Canteen known as Oishii, is open five days a week and provides healthy and nutritious food for students and staff.

-- Uniform Shop provides parents with the opportunity to purchase Ainslie School uniforms at the school.
+- Uniform Shop provides parents and carers with the opportunity to purchase Ainslie School uniforms at the school.

 - Community gardens and chickens

 - General Meetings once a term where we discuss and present various topics of interest to parents and carers, including special guest speakers

 - Annual school fete (first Saturday in November)

 - Tea & Tissues (first day welcome to families)

 - Welcome picnic at the start of the school year